 Ghosh, G. (2015, February).
 Divisions of grandeur: Nation, partition and representation in Bengal.
 South Asia Seminar Series, School of Interdisciplinary Area Studies, University of Oxford, Oxford, UK.
-[Invited Seminar].
+[Research Seminar].

 Ghosh, G. (2014, December).
 Divisions of grandeur: Nation, partition and representation in Bengal.
 South Asia Institute, Heidelberg University, Heidelberg, Germany.
-[Invited Seminar].
+[Research Seminar].

 Huat, C. B., Schonthal, B., Voci, P., Hill, D., Ghosh, G., Devadas, V., & Nicholls, B. (2013).
 The Asian century: Encounters and exchanges, Asian Migrations Research Theme, University of Otago, Dunedin, New Zealand.
 [Roundtable Discussion].

 Ghosh, G. (2010, December).
 Time's sovereign.
 Invited lecture at the Department of Anthropology Lecture Series, Reed College, Portland, Oregon.
 [Invited Lecture].

 Ghosh, G. (2010).
 The sacrifice of sovereignty, and vice versa.
 Invited seminar at the School of Social and Cultural Studies Seminar Series, Victoria University of Wellington, New Zealand.
 [Invited Seminar].